locustio/locust/docs/testing-other-systems.rst

 REST
 ====

-While the base HttpUser/FastHttpUser is capable of testing RESTful endpoints, it can be simplified by using a specialized subclass :py:class:`RestUser <locust.contrib.rest.RestUser>`.
-It extends FastHttpUser by adding the ``rest``-method, a wrapper around ``self.client.request()`` that:
+While the base HttpUser/FastHttpUser is capable of testing RESTful endpoints, it is useful to have a specialized subclass. :py:class:`RestUser <locust.contrib.rest.RestUser>` extends :ref:`FastHttpUser <increase-performance>`, adding the ``rest``-method, a wrapper around ``self.client.request()`` that:

 * automatically passes ``catch_response=True``
 * automatically sets ``Content-Type`` and ``Accept`` headers to ``application/json`` (unless you have provided your own headers)